mikenguyen13/data_analysis/_book/19-quasi-experimental.md

 $$

 RDD estimates the local average treatment effect (LATE), at the cutoff point which is not at the individual or population levels.

+Since researchers typically care more about the internal validity, than external validity, localness affects only external validity.

 Assumptions: